sketchpunk/sketchpunk/README.md

 ![Visitors](https://visitor-badge.laobi.icu/badge?page_id=sketchpunklabs)

 ### Bio :
-A solo player born with the name Pedro but known to most of the world as VoR, short for Virual OverRide.
+A solo player born with the name Pedro but known to most of the world as VoR.
 You can describe me as :
 - ✨ IK Necromancer
 - 🎨 Wannabe 3D Modeler
 - 🔥 Javascript Developer